shlomnissan/gl3x/docs/pages/reference/loaders/texture_loader.md

 Explicit instantiation of this class is discouraged due to potential lifetime issues in the current architecture, particularly when used with asynchronous loading.
 Instead, access it through the Node::OnAttached hook, which provides a reference to the context that owns an instance of this class.

-Loaders use `std::expect` for error values.
-Always check that loading operations return a valid result, and handle the error otherwise.

 ```cpp
 auto MyNode::OnAttached(SharedContextPointer context) -> void override {
   context->loaders.Texture->LoadAsync(